Dialectical Behavioral Therapy

 - Acceptance of reality

 The skills-training portion of therapy is seen as vital.
 In a study in JAMA of 99 women who received either DBT with skills training or DBT without that component, those with skills training had superior levels of recovery.
-While talking with a therapist one on one is incredibly helpful, it’s clear that people need the opportunity to really beef up and practice skills, if they’d like to harness the full power of DBT.
+While talking with a therapist one on one is incredibly helpful, it’s clear that people need the opportunity to really beef up and practice skills, if they’d like to harness the full power of Dialectical Behavioral Therapy.

 In traditional therapy sessions, people are encouraged to identify “bad” thoughts and feelings, and eliminate them from their mental repertoire.
 But for some people, the idea of bad thoughts can feel like a judgment, as though their own minds are bad and their opinions are invalid.
 People like this may close down in therapy sessions, as they may feel judged and shunned.
 They may not get any benefit from therapy as a result.